OpenTermsArchive/engine/README.md

 #### Declarations repository

-1. Locally clone your declarations repository, e.g., `git@github.com:OpenTermsArchive/contrib-declarations.git`.
+1. Locally clone your declarations repository, e.g., `git@github.com:OpenTermsArchive/template-declarations.git`.
-2. Go into your folder and initialize it, e.g., `cd contrib-declarations; npm install`.
+2. Go into your folder and initialize it, e.g., `cd template-declarations; npm install`.
-3. You can now modify your declarations in the `./declarations/` folder, following [these instructions](https://github.com/OpenTermsArchive/contrib-declarations/blob/main/CONTRIBUTING.md).
+3. You can now modify your declarations in the `./declarations/` folder, following [these instructions](https://github.com/OpenTermsArchive/template-declarations/blob/main/CONTRIBUTING.md).
 4. When you want to test:
     - If you want to test every declaration, run `npm test`.
     - If you want to test a specific declaration, run `npm test $serviceId`, e.g., `npm test HER`.